-Have sought copy from EC of guv's request for second opinion in office-of-profit case: J'Khand CM | Politics
+Have sought copy from EC of guv's request for second opinion in office-of-profit case: J'khand CM | Politics

 ''My client has now come to learn from media reports that recently, the governor in a press interview given to the electronic and print media on October 27, 2022, disclosed that the governor has sought a second opinion from the Election Commission of India, which is pending before the Commission,'' the chief minister's counsel said.

-The counsel's letter said governor's interview was widely reported in the press.
-However, ''my client has not received any notice from the commission in this regard'', it said.
+The counsel's letter said the governor's interview was widely reported in the press.
+However, ''my client has not received any notice from the commission in this regard'', the letter read.

-Tomar has requested for a copy of the request for opinion received by EC from the governor.

-''My client expects that the Election Commission, being a body constituted by the Constitution of India, shall not tender any opinion pursuant to the second request made by the governor without affording him a fair and effective hearing,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)